-NoteBurner iTunes Audio Converter is a powerful music tool which is able to bypass the DRM of Apple Music, audiobooks as well as iTunes M4P music and convert them to a popular format (MP3/ AAC/ WAV/ FLAC) at fast speed with lossless output quality.
+NoteBurner iTunes Audio Converter is a powerful music tool which is able to download Apple Music, audiobooks as well as iTunes M4P music and convert them to a popular format (MP3/ AAC/ WAV/ FLAC) at fast speed with lossless output quality.

 Apple Music offers up to three-month free trial for new subscribers.
 Please make sure you download your Apple songs to your computer with NoteBurner in the free trial period.
 Otherwise, you must subscriber the service to make NoteBurner work.

 NoteBurner iTunes Audio Converter supports both Windows and Mac OS.
 Here we take the Windows version as an example to show you how to get Apple Music for free.
 If you are a Mac user, please refer to How to Get Apple Music for Free on Mac for detailed steps.

 Usually a simple interface is able to get users be familiar with a program quickly.
 After launching NoteBurner, you'll see a concise interface as below: